UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ### Principle

 - Initiate git project
-    - Browse to right _root_ directory (the folder contatining all the project-related files)
+    - Browse to right _root_ directory (the folder containing all the project-related files)
 - Stage and commit
 - upload to github